ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Amount of watched episodes

+!!! info ""
-> The number of episodes that have been watched for the Plex item.
+    The number of episodes that have been watched for the Plex item.
 This rule is only available for shows.

 - Key: Plex.sw_viewedEpisodes
 - Availability: shows, seasons